higgi13425/rmrwr-book/_book/io04-updating.md

 library(medicaldata)
 # the {medicaldata} package can be installed with remotes::install_github('higgi13425/medicaldata')
 ```

+#### Explicitly Managing Function Conflicts

+You can also manage conflicts between identically-named functions from different packages in R with the {conflicted} package, which identifies conflicts when you have called a function without explicitly naming the package that it is from.
+You load `library(conflicted)` and it will watch out for conflicts and send an error when you call a function in an ambiguous way.

+If you don't want to always explicitly specify between `dplyr::filter`, `base::filter` and `rstatix::filter`, you can set your default version of a function right after you load your libraries, with `conflicted::conflict_prefer("filter", "dplyr")`, which tells R that you want to use the `dplyr` version of `filter` by default, and that you will specify if you want to use `base::filter` or `rstatix::filter`.

 ## Updating R
 Every once in a while, you will want to update your version of R. Usually this occurs with a major version upgrade, when something important changes.
 You may not rush into this, as it means re-installing all of your packages, but eventually it is worth it to be up to date.